Poltanek/database-management-analysis/README.md

-# Database Management & Database Analysis
+# Database Analysis of Employees and Departments

 To design, implement, test and demonstrate elements of relational database applications – as well as provide evidence for database analysis